Actress, model Dayle Haddon dies from suspected carbon monoxide poisoning inside Pa. home

-Actress and model Dayle Haddon died from suspected carbon monoxide poisoning inside a Pennsylvania home owned by her son-in-law, actor Marc Blucas, NBC10 confirmed.
+Actress and model Dayle Haddon died from suspected carbon monoxide poisoning inside a Pennsylvania home owned by her son-in-law, actor Marc Blucas, NBC Philadelphia confirmed.

 On Friday, Dec.
 27, around 6:30 a.m., Bucks County 911 emergency dispatch received a call from a resident reporting that a man was lying down and passed out on the first floor of a detached office/in-law suite inside a home on the 6900 block of Phillips Mill Road in Solebury Township, Pennsylvania.